prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 #### Transform Origin pixels

-The `transform-origin` SVG attribute sets the origin for an item's transformations and it defults to the top left corner of the *SVG* canvas.
-However, the default transform origin for HTML elements is in the middle of themselves.
+The SVG `transform-origin` attribute sets the origin for an item's transformations and its default value is the top left corner of the *SVG* canvas.
+However, the default transform origin for *HTML* elements is in the middle of themselves.
 To ensure the SVG animation working correctly in all browsers, we may need to set the pixel value to CSS `transform-origin` property.

 <YouTube
   title="SVG transform-origin"